asathiya007/sentiment-dataset-shift/README.md

 # sentiment-dataset-shift
 Course project for CS 8803 DMM (Data Management and Machine Learning) at Georgia Tech  (Fall 2021).
-Quantifies the dataset shift of sentiment classification datasets.
+This system, Sentiment Dataset Shift, is a pipeline that quantifies the dataset shift of sentiment classification datasets.

 # How to Run Locally
 Create a Python virtual environment (with Python 3.8) using `pip` as described here: `https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/` and install the dependencies from the `./requirements.txt` file with the command `pip install -r ./requirements.txt`.